The Casino Murder Case (film)

-The Casino Murder Case is a 1935 American mystery film starring Paul Lukas and Alison Skipworth.
+The Casino Murder Case is a 1935 American comedy-mystery motion picture starring Paul Lukas and Alison Skipworth.
 Rosalind Russell is in the supporting cast.
 It was directed by Edwin L. Marin from a screenplay by Florence Ryerson and Edgar Allan Woolf, based on the 1934 novel of the same name by S. S. Van Dine.
 It was the ninth film in the Philo Vance film series.

 Plot

 Gentleman detective Philo Vance begins an investigation when he receives an anonymous letter stating that society man Lynn Llewellyn will be in danger when he appears at the casino owned by his uncle, Kinkaid.
 Vance visits the Llewellyn estate, which is run by Mrs. Priscilla Kinkaid-Llewellyn, the matriarch of the household, and stumbles into one of the family's many quarrels.
 At the end of the bitter quarrel, which involves Mrs. Llewellyn's son Lynn and his wife Virginia, Virginia announces that she has decided to leave the house and go to Chicago.
 During the tiff, Vance and Doris (Mrs. Llewellyn's secretary) are introduced to each other and Doris immediately takes a liking to Vance.

 Vance takes Doris to his home, where he and District Attorney Markham show her the mysterious letter.
 Doris immediately recognizes the return address as being that of the Llewellyn's townhouse in Closter, and notices that the letter was typed on her typewriter.
 Vance assigns Sergeant Heath to help stake out the casino that night, but their presence does not prevent Lynn from suddenly collapsing at the card table.
 At the same time, Doris informs Vance that Virginia has died at the Llewellyn house.
 Markham begins his investigation of the murder by questioning Mrs. Llewellyn, who recalls having quarrelled with Virginia before she was poisoned, and Amelia, Mrs. Llewellyn's daughter, who admits that she too had a spat with Virginia.
 Meanwhile, Doris finds Mrs. Llewellyn's recently altered will, in which she disinherited Kinkaid, making it apparent that Lynn and Amelia would be the only ones who would benefit from Mrs. Llewellyn's death.